Ötzi: Clothes and shoes

+Irish and Italian researchers were able to undertake an analysis of the mitochondrial DNA from six different items of the body's clothing and published their findings in the journal Scientific Reports.
+These showed that the shoelaces were made from the European genetic population of cattle.
+The quiver was made from wild roe deer, and the fur hat was made from a genetic lineage of brown bear which lives in the region today.

 Tools and equipment

 Other items found with the Iceman were a copper axe with a yew handle, a chert-bladed knife with an ash handle and a quiver of 14 arrows with viburnum and dogwood shafts.
 Two of the arrows, which were broken, were tipped with flint and had fletching (stabilizing fins), while the other 12 were unfinished and untipped.
 The arrows were found in a quiver with what is presumed to be a bow string, an unidentified tool, and an antler tool which might have been used for sharpening arrow points.
 There was also an unfinished yew longbow that was 1.82 m long.

-In addition, among Ötzi's possessions were berries, two birch bark baskets, and two species of polypore mushrooms with leather strings through them.
+Among Ötzi's possessions were berries, two birch bark baskets, and two species of polypore mushrooms with leather strings through them.
 One of these, the birch fungus, is known to have anthelmintic properties, and was probably used for medicinal purposes.
 The other was a type of tinder fungus, included with part of what appeared to be a complex firelighting kit.
 The kit featured pieces of over a dozen different plants, in addition to flint and pyrite for creating sparks.